AU-Master-Thesis/thesis/sections/3-methodology/study-1/algorithm.typ

     )
   ]

   The algorithm is written out in @a.m.algorithm, where `CurrentlyConnected` is a way to retrieve which robots are currently set as being connected to a specific robot, $R_i$.
 Before the main loop, find which robots are within communication distance at the current timestep, $N(R_i)$.
-Then in the main loop while the simulation is _running_, create an interrobot factor between all robots within communication distance if it doesn't already exist with `Connect`, and delete the interrobot factor if the robot is no longer within communication distance with `Disconnect`.
+Then in the main loop while the simulation is _running_, create an interrobot factor between all robots within communication distance if it does not already exist with `Connect`, and delete the interrobot factor if the robot is no longer within communication distance with `Disconnect`.
 After this, the internal and external #acr("GBP") iterations are run with `InternalGBP` and `ExternalGBP`, respectively.

   #algorithm(
     caption: [GBP For Robot $R_i$@gbpplanner]